konverso-ai/open-chatbot-py-client/README.md

 This package is released under the MIT license.
 To learn more about it, view the `LICENSE` file in this folder.

 ## Installation

 You can install this package using pip3.

+For a regular installation, using the latest stable package, use a straight:

+    pip3 install open-chatbot-py-client

-To do so, run the following command:
+To instead get the latest version from the GitHub repository, run the following command:

     pip3 install -e git+https://github.com/konverso-ai/open-chatbot-py-client.git#egg=AllianceForOpenChatBot